-- 7. Each entry, including those in English, must have full subtitling in English sufficient for the judges to be able to understand what is being said.
-The subtitling need not be of full broadcast quality, nor time code accurate.
-Again, please note it is acceptable that translations into English for subtitling can be based on Google Translate or similar online based systems.
+- 7. Each entry, including those in English, must have subtitling in English throughout sufficient for the judges to be able to understand what is being said.
+Subtitling need not be of full broadcast quality, nor time code accurate.
+Again, please note it is acceptable that translations into English for subtitling can be based on Google Translate or similar online systems.
 Entries without subtitles throughout will be disqualified. - 8.
-Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 10 March 2017. - 9.
-Video entries must be uploaded in codec H.264 by Tuesday 14 March 2017.
+Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 16 March 2018. - 9.
+Video entries must be uploaded in codec H.264 by Friday 16 March 2018.
 The delivery address is on the web site entry form.
 Confirmation will be given that a video has been received complete. - 10.
-Entrants agree in advance that, should their programme be a category winner (winner only, not commended), they permit at least one regional transmission and one repeat of that winning entry by any CIRCOM Regional member station which so wishes within its own region between June 2017 and May 2018 free of any licence or rights payments.
+Entrants agree that, should their programme or entry be a winner or commended in its category, they permit at least one regional transmission and one repeat of that entry by any CIRCOM Regional member station which so wishes within its own region between June 2018 and May 2019 free of any licence or rights payments or other costs.
 Further transmissions can be agreed by bilateral negotiation with the winning broadcaster.
 Failure to guarantee such rights clearance will result in disqualification.

-The provision by the winner of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat by 9 June 2017.
+The provision by the winner and commended of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat if and when requested.

-- 11. Entrants agree in advance to promotional non-broadcast showcase screenings organised on behalf of the Prix CIRCOM Regional and for other non-broadcast use, including online delivery, for the promotion of the Prix. - 12.
+- 11. Entrants agree in advance to promotional non-broadcast showcase screenings organised on behalf of Prix CIRCOM Regional and for other non-broadcast use, including online delivery, for the promotion of the Prix. - 12.
 Entrants agree in advance that brief excerpts from programmes may be freely broadcast or delivered online as part of regional news reports or promotional items about Prix CIRCOM Regional and in any programme on the award ceremony or about the awards. - 13.
-The winning and commended entrants may be asked to provide a copy of the script in English or French: this will be kept with the programme tape in the CIRCOM Regional archive and helps regional stations wishing to broadcast winning entries.
+Winning and commended entrants may be asked to provide a copy of the script in English or French: this will be kept with the programme video in the CIRCOM Regional archive and helps regional stations wishing to broadcast winning entries.
 The script is not a requirement for all entries. - 14.
 Any costs of mail despatch, customs, insurance, where incurred, will be paid by the entrant. - 15.
 Programme video and script texts will not be returned but remain in the archives of CIRCOM Regional. - 16.
-Any cash prize or trophy presented will be to the entering CIRCOM Regional broadcasting station.
-It will be for that winning broadcaster to decide who may represent the station to collect the award at any award presentation and decide who may keep the money and the trophy.
+Any cash prize or trophy presented will be to the entering CIRCOM Regional member station.
+It will be for that member station to decide who may represent the station to collect the trophy at any award presentation, decide who may keep the trophy and how any cash award may be used.

-In the case of the internship for the winner of the Rising Star category, monies may be retained by CIRCOM to ensure that they are used solely for the purpose of the internship and to ease administrative liaison with the host broadcasters.
+In the case of the internship for the winner of the Young Onscreen Talent category, monies will be retained by CIRCOM to ensure that they are used solely for the purpose of the internship and to ease administrative liaison with the host broadcasters.
 If, for any reason, it proves impossible to agree an internship, an agreement will be reached between CIRCOM Regional, the sponsor (TVR) and the winner on how benefits can accrue to the winning entry.